-To do this, start by leaning forward and transfer your weight to your dominant foot.
+To do this, start by leaning forward and transferring your weight to your dominant foot.
 From there, put your back foot down, heel first.
-You need not apply immediate pressure on your back heel as it may cause you an accident.
+You need not apply immediate pressure on your back heel as it may cause an accident.

 Slowly put it down as you transfer your weight to it.
 Apply pressure depending on how fast you want to stop your skateboard.

 - For safety purposes, remain vigilant on the road.
 You may not see what’s behind you, so try to be sensitive at all times.

 - Practice road rules and regulations.
 These will help you cruise without causing other riders any issues.

 - Practice shifting your weight and training your muscles.
 That way, leaning and all movement you do when cruising will be easy to execute.